GENERAL EXISTENCE

 about what the primary substances are, Aristotle proceeds must more cautiously.

-In the Metaphysics, Aristotle sets out what he takes to be initially plausible
+Now, in the Metaphysics, Aristotle sets out what he takes to be initially plausible

 that there might be a way of thinking about forms so that they are substances.